-- will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their social worker; will ensure that all staff sign to say they have read, understood and agree to work within the School's child protection policy, behaviour policy, staff Code of conduct and Keeping Children Safe in Education Part 1 and Annex B and ensure that the policies are used appropriately; - will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences; - will contribute to and provide, with the Headteacher and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" (S175/157 audit) to be submitted annually to the Education Safeguarding Team working on behalf of Devon County Council. - has an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help and/or Safer Me (concerns around exploitation) is appropriate; - ensure that all Safeguarding forms (SG Forms) are completed and returned to the Trust as required - endeavour to attend and contribute to Trust Safeguarding Network meetings - engage with Trust safeguarding reviews, and contribute to Trust Peer safeguarding reviews as required. - engage with Trust peer supervision for DSLs - will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse, and - be aware of pupils who have a social worker; communicate this information to appropriate members of staff who work with the pupils; maintain effective communication with the LA Virtual Headteacher
+- will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their social worker; - will ensure that all staff sign to say they have read, understood and agree to work within the School's child protection policy, behaviour policy, staff Code of conduct and Keeping Children Safe in Education Part 1 and Annex B and ensure that the policies are used appropriately: - will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences; - will contribute to and provide, with the Headteacher and Chair of the LCB, the "Audit of Statutory Duties and Associated Responsibilities" (S175/157 audit) to be submitted annually to the Education Safeguarding Team working on behalf of Devon County Council. - has an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help and/or Safer Me (concerns around exploitation) is appropriate; - ensure that all Safeguarding forms (SG Forms) are completed and returned to the Trust as required - endeavour to attend and contribute to Trust Safeguarding Network meetings - engage with Trust safeguarding reviews, and contribute to Trust Peer safeguarding reviews as required. - engage with Trust peer supervision for DSLs - will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse, and - be aware of pupils who have a social worker; communicate this information to appropriate members of staff who work with the pupils; maintain effective communication with the LA Virtual Headteacher are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carry out those functions necessary to ensure the ongoing safety and protection of pupils.
+In the event of the long-term absence of the DSL the deputy will assume all of the functions above.